About

 Between 2012 and 2014 I then performed ‘What Happened When We Met the Extraordinary Mr Algernon Huff’ and ‘The Astonishing Tale of Shanghai Kate’ at various theatres and venues.
 These stories were set in later times and again featured Stumpy, me and other friends (and foes).

-As well as my shows and performances, I have given a great many storytelling workshops and talks, including at national conferences, have written numerous articles on storytelling and public speaking, and I have appeared on BBC Radio and Independent Radio many times, performing my stories live and also talking about storytelling and public speaking.
+As well as my shows and performances, I have given a great many storytelling workshops and talks, including at national conferences, have written numerous articles on storytelling, and I have appeared on BBC Radio and Independent Radio many times, performing my stories live and also talking about storytelling.
+Since 2022, I have also had my own weekly radio show on Poppyland Radio called Stumpy Sanderson’s ‘70s Stories.
+The show goes out every Tuesday at 7pm.

 All the very best